 What is the difference between SLES and Inclusive Employment Australia (IEA)?

-The SLES program is centered around supporting clients who have aspirations for employment however require support to build independence and capacity to become job ready.
+SLES is centered around supporting NDIS participants who have aspirations for employment however require support to build confidence, independence and capacity to become job ready.
 Inclusive Employment Australia is for finding a job and maintaining employment.

 What is School Leaver Employment Support (SLES)